 Warren Buffett supports simple investments so that they can be held long term for better returns.
 His approach is simple.
 He analyzes companies and builds their investment portfolio.
 This has proved lucrative over the years.
 Warren Buffett’s message is simple, people need to look to their retirement and save more by becoming invested and staying invested long term.

-Lots of mutual funds provide small returns which incur high fees and extensive trading out.
 Simple investments seemed to be looked over because the risk is unknown.
 The bottom line is creating long term returns with low management cost.

 While index funds seem like the perfect route to go, in long term returns, they provide little to no room when markets go down.
 The passive investments show that long term, their returns were more lucrative where as; index funds expose the investor to losses when the market goes down.